BrianWhelanDublin/milestone-project-4/README.md

  ### Deployment to Heroku

-  Once the app was ready I deployed to heroku by following these steps.
+  Once the app was ready I deployed it to Heroku by following these steps.

 - Create an app on the Heroku website.
     - Firstly I clicked on the new button.
-    - Then I clicked on the create new app.
+    - Then I clicked on the create a new app.
-    - I then gave muy app a name and chosse my current region.
+    - I then gave muy app a name and chose my current region.
     - I then selected create app.

 - Set up Postgres Database
   - Heroku
-    - In the app resources section i searched for Postgres
+    - In the app resources section I searched for Postgres
-    - I then chose add to project chossing the free plan.
+    - I then chose to add to the project and, choosing the free plan.
-    - To use postgress we need two install 2 dependencies.
+    - To use Postgres we need to install 2 dependencies.
         - dj_database_url
         - psycopg2